mrciolino/wiki-backup/Seasons.md

 #### Major Events:
 - The party first meets in the tavern by [Fort Suro](/locations/Mardun/Fort-Suro).
 - Traveling to [Allford](/locations/Mardun/Allford) to meet [illiard](/characters/illiard).
-- Fighting [Rathwing](/characters/rathwing)'s cult and the death of [Bomb-the-Bear](/characters/Bomb-the-Bear).
+- Fighting [Rathwing](/characters/Rathwing)'s cult and the death of [Bomb-the-Bear](/characters/Bomb-the-Bear).
 - [Drakham](/characters/drakham) destroying Alford, and the escape to [Saragassa](/locations/Mardun/Saragassa).
-- The great [Pirate Raid](/events/pirate-raid) ending in the death of many of the party's enemies and an epic windfall.
+- The great [Pirate-Raid](/Events/Pirate-Raid) ending in the death of many of the party's enemies and an epic windfall.
 - [Os](/characters/os)' betrayal and the bounty placed on his head by [Krorg](/characters/krorg).
 - The 2.5-year time skip and introduction of [Bazvrah](/characters/Bazvrah).